7 Best Left Handed Acoustic Guitars (Beginner & Intermediate)

 This well-reviewed dreadnought beauty offers up pretty much all of the same features as the Fender CD-60S, and for similar money, but has a gorgeous all-mahogany construction.

 Aside from offering a different aesthetic, mahogany guitars will tend to sound smoother and warmer, without becoming too muddy.
 This is because the wood produces more bass and mid-range emphasis.
-Again, as a beginner, you will be unlikely to notice much of a difference in tone, so your choice could simply come down to visual appeal.
+Again, as a beginner, you will be unlikely to notice a huge difference in tone, so your choice could simply come down to visual appeal.

 It’s also worth pointing out that technically, the AW54L is not constructed from mahogany.
 Okoume is an excellent mahogany alternative used by many manufacturers and offers the same tonal characteristics and warm, earthy looks.